Manyara Region: Economy

 Residents of the Manyara Region are mostly farmers.
-The region's economy is based on the mining of Tanzanite gems on the Mererani Hills in north on the border with the Arusha Region.
-Other sources of income are from tourism to the Tarangire National Park, which is entirely located in the region, and Lake Manyara National Park.
+The region's economy is based on the mining of Tanzanite gems on the Mererani Hills in the north on the border with the Arusha Region.
+Other sources of income are from tourism in the Tarangire National Park, which is entirely located in the region, and Lake Manyara National Park.

 Transport

 Road

 One paved road passes through the western part of Manyara Region.
 Paved trunk road T14 from Singida connects with trunk road T5 in Babati town.
 Trunk road T5 from Dodoma to Arusha passes through the region; it is paved from Arusha up to Dodoma.

 Administrative divisions

 Districts

 Manyara Region is divided into six districts, each administered by a council: